2sic/2sxc-docs/2sxc Docs Generator/pages/basics/data/fields/ephemeral.md

 This explains **Ephemeral aka Temporary Variable Fields**.
 For an overview check out [](xref:Basics.Data.Index).

 > [!NOTE]
-> In v14 we added `data.parameters.*` which contains all parameters given in the prefill.
+> In v14 we added `data.parameters.*` to the [Formulas](xref:Basics.Edit.Formulas.Index).
+> It containss all parameters given in the prefill.
 >
+> Since ephemeral fields are mainly used in [Formulas](xref:Basics.Edit.Formulas.Index),
-> So in many cases, you may not even need to create ephemeral fields any more.
+> you may not need to ephemeral fields for your scenario.
+>
+> The main reason to still use ephemeral fields over `parameters` is when you do additional initalization logic
+> which would be used in many Formulas in the form.

 ---